Medical expert of the article

 - dysfunction of the magnocellular ganglion cells of the geniculate body.

-- special exercises for the development of eye movements;
+Special exercises for the development of eye movements;

-- vestibulostabilizing treatment;
+- vestibular stabilizing treatment;

-- glasses with darkened glasses;
+- glasses with tinted lenses;

-- general physical training.
+- general physical fitness.